 Through programs that take students to global places, and initiatives that bring international students to Arizona State University, we are preparing a cadre of young leaders empowered to participate fully in the civic, economic and cultural life of their community.
-For example, ASU is one of only two universities chosen to host of both the MasterCard Foundation Scholars Program and the State Department’s Young African Leaders Initiative (YALI) - both significant efforts to empower rising African leaders.
-We also provide more than 2,000 student study abroad experiences and more than 12,000 international students access to educational excellence in Arizona.
+For example, ASU is one of only two universities chosen to host of both the MasterCard Foundation Scholars Program (Mary Lou Fulton Teachers College) and the State Department’s Young African Leaders Initiative (Watts College of Public Service and Community Solutions) - both significant efforts to empower rising African leaders.
+We also provide more than 2,000 student study abroad experiences annually and more than 13,000 international students access to educational excellence in Arizona.

 ASU's educational initiatives, combined with innovative leadership degree programs and international travel experiences, provide students the opportunity to inspire, catalyze and sustain student-driven social change.

 The Acceso ASU program was developed to increase access to higher education at ASU, to interested DREAMers and other Spanish-speaking students through a partnership between ASU and Mexican universities.
 ASU developed a transfer pathway that allows students to take online courses at four Mexican university-partners, at a lower cost, and have credits validated toward a degree at ASU for online or campus immersive programs.